 The GPU nodes always run the latest nvidia driver to support the latest installed version of CUDA and also offer backwards-compatabilitity with prior versions.

-However, Hawk contains Pascal generation nVidia Tesla cards which are supported in all installed versions of CUDA, but Sunbird contains Volta generation nVidia Tesla cards which are only supported in CUDA 9+.
-Codes that require CUDA 8, such as Amber 16, will not run on the Volta cards available on Sunbird.
+However, Pascal generation nVidia Tesla cards (present in Hawk) which are supported in all installed versions of CUDA, but Volta generation nVidia Tesla cards (present in Hawk and Sunbird) are only supported in CUDA 9+.
+Codes that require CUDA 8, such as Amber 16, will not run on the Volta cards.

 GPU Compute Modes